OpenProCramMaker/VmBackup/README.md

   10 0 * * 6 /mnt/VmBackup/VmBackup.py -x '.*' -p -H
 ```

-NOTE: XenServer uses ssmtp to send emails from the system for both XenServer alerts configured and system emails like from cron jobs
+NOTE: When you first download and extract the files, VmBackup.py will not have execute rights; `chmod +x /mnt/VmBackup/VmBackup.py` will fix that.
+If you don't want to make VmBackup.py executable, you can instead load it with python directly in your cron job or on the command-line:
+`/usr/bin/python /mnt/VmBackup/VmBackup.py <parameters>`

 #### Configuring SSMTP on XenServer to send you emails
-/etc/ssmtp/ssmtp.conf
+XenServer uses ssmtp to send emails from the system for both XenServer alerts configured and system emails like from cron jobs

+_/etc/ssmtp/ssmtp.conf_
 ```
 # Username and password (uncomment if required by mail server)
 #authUser=username